The band’s last album before a five-year hiatus continues their winning ways with some of the strongest material of their career.

 The opening track from Pinder, “Lost in a Lost World,” feels like David Bowie in a Brechtian mood covering Al Green’s “Take Me to the River.”
 (Take that, horse.)
 The gray skies quickly part, however, with the arrival of Hayward’s New Horizons.
 One of the prettiest songs he’s done, this would have been a single under normal circumstances, yet here would probably be fourth in line.
 What follows is Ray Thomas’ lone songwriting contribution, but what a song it is!
 For My Lady is hands-down my favorite Moodies song of all time; a sweet sea chanty that wears its chivalrous heart proudly on its sleeve.
 (I have very few memories because of faulty wiring, but one that I’ve managed to hold onto is the memory of hearing this song for the first time in a college dorm room.
 Time, you thief, who love to get sweets into your list, put that in*.)
 The side closes with a reprise of the band’s recent single, Isn’t Life Strange, in which John Lodge classes up the place with classical themes and tremulous voice.

 Side two starts with “You and Me,” a kind of cross between “Question” (musically) and “Give Peace a Chance” (lyrically).
 Again, under different circumstances, this might have been a contender for a second single.
 The Land of Make-Believe is pure sunlight, as Hayward crosses over into Thomas’ fairytale land for a love song.
 Pinder tries to bring everyone down again with When You’re a Free Man.
 (They didn’t call them the Moody Blues for nothing.)
 Honestly, Pinder’s songs always felt oddly out of place in the group, despite how integral his playing was to the band’s sound.
 An enigma, that.
-And, finally, we get to the album’s hit single, I’m Just a Singer (in a Rock and Roll Band).
+And, finally, we encounter the album’s hit single, I’m Just a Singer (in a Rock and Roll Band).
 Here we get a taste of the future Moodies with a rush of melody and mellotron a-blazin’.
 In a word, epic, even as it seeks to deflate the band’s own mythic stature.

 After eight albums (it was only Hayward and Lodge’s seventh sojourn with the band), the Moodies decided to take a well-earned break.
 As it turned out, this sojourn lasted longer than expected, with the band regrouping for only one more album, 1977’s Octave, after which founding member Pinder went his own way.
 It wasn’t, however, the end of the Moody Blues.
 But that’s a voyage for another day…